Why Is Breastfeeding Good For You and Your Baby?

 Children who are breastfed for the first half of the year are less likely to face diarrhea, gastritis, colds, flu, otitis and bronchitis, and yeast infection.
 Of course, babies who are breastfed also get sick.
 However, breastfeeding a sick child has additional benefits.

 When the infant or mother is sick, the number of protective ingredients in the milk increases.
 Babies who are breastfed often recover faster than those who are given formula, because the mother’s body produces antibodies to fight the specific infection.
 In addition, compared to formula-fed infants, the risk of Sudden Infant Death Syndrome (Cot Death) is 50% lower.
+In cases where breastfeeding is impossible, baby milk formula can be a good alternative.

 Giving breast milk to infants born prematurely gives them the most effective protection against life-threatening conditions such as sepsis, chronic lung disease, or necrotizing enterocolitis.